Fardooniii/Computing-IT-Terms-Chatbot/README.md

 What I Learned Building This?

-How to work with JSON files in Python.
+How to work with JSON files in Python./n
 How to use fuzzy matching to handle typos and guess what users mean.
 Writing clean, interactive programs that take user input and respond.
 The basics of building a chatbot without using any heavy AI libraries.